AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 ## Repository Structure
 - `research-log/`: A collection of research notes, experiments, and findings related to the project.
 - `blogs/`: Informal blog posts discussing various aspects of commitment semantics and latent message passing.

+## Contact
+For questions, discussions, or collaborations, please open an issue or reach out to the original author (Shenghang) directly via email: jackalcooper@gmail.com